 In addition to preparing the setting, the set (short for mindset) will be just as important.
 Your mental state will influence your experience.
 Tough week at work?
 Maybe postpone your experience.
 Unsure about the dosage?
 Start small.
 Without an experienced healer or therapist, your safety and the “success” of your experience will be in your own hands.

 Here are a few resources we recommend for your journey:

 - Reading: The Psychedelic Experience: A manual based on the Tibetian Book of the Dead (audio version found here), Manual for Psychedelic Guides by Mark Haden

 - Listening: Psychedelic Therapy Playlist 1 by Wavepaths (Spotify), Psychedelic Therapy Playlist 2 by Wavepaths (Spotify)

 - Watching: Psychedelic Medicine?
 With Ros Watts, The Secret (Trailer)

 To make the experience truly intentional, it’s recommended take steps to facilitate as inward of a journey as possible.
 A good way to facilitate this is to reduce as much external stimuli as possible.
 This typically means using an eye mask and headphones.
 A journal may be helpful to record anything that comes up.

-While you’ll likely have someone else present to ensure your safety, without a therapist or plant medicine healer, it’s likely that you won’t have anyone available to provide the support, guidance, and prompting that you would get with someone experienced in the health field and/or healing arts.
-However, if difficulties arise, just refocus on your intention and trust that you will safely navigate the process.
+Depending on who (if anyone) is present for your journey, it’s possible that you won’t have anyone to provide the support, guidance, and prompting that you would get with someone experienced in the healing arts.
+That said, if difficulties arise, just refocus on your intention and trust that you will safely navigate the process.
+Know that any discomfort is temporary.
 We suggest you read our article that provides 10 tips for preventing and working through a bad trip.